stuhlmueller/logistician/README.md

 - **Fast local development loop**

-    For local development, Logistician directly uses code in a local directory in order to make it easy to test changes without committing to repositories or rebuilding docker images.
+    For local development, Logistician directly uses code from your local project directory in order to make it easy to test changes without committing to repositories or constantly rebuilding docker images.

 - **Reproducible experiments**